 Unreal, a contemporary of Half-Life, used a more traditional means to provide the story—the player could pick up books, diaries and computer pads left by people (and aliens), and read them.
-The story was pretty cool—and that game too is a classic, with some really imaginative, exotic and colourful environments and weaponary—but this way of storytelling is less accessible, particularly due to the lack of variable font size (Unreal predates the awesome efforts done on Unreal Tournament).
+The story was pretty cool—and that game too is a classic, full of huge, diverse, but exceptionally well-themed and vibrant environments, so it always grabbed my attention—but this way of storytelling is less accessible, particularly due to the lack of variable font size (Unreal predates the awesome efforts done on Unreal Tournament).

 Gameplay usually consists of getting a notification (or two), making a decision and sending back a canned response to the stranded traveller.
 It's like a choose-your-own-adventure book, but having the experience as if this person is really sending messages to you, and having to do things like searching the web for answers to really unusual questions.
 It can also be quite accessible, as you can use at least some traditional assistive technologies to access the content, and you can take it at your own pace.
 A really novel fun time!

 One thing that the developers of Machinarium did to address the language barrier was to not use any spoken words, but rather present pictrograms in speech bubbles for the characters.
 This was overall quite clear and gave the game an endearing and different feel, though I would've liked to the bubbles to stay on-screen for longer, and maybe have a replay button in them.

 We discussed Chameleon Run earlier, and how accessible it can be.
 However, as with many games—even those that are bright, clear and only require one switch to operate—I often find a point where things just happen too fast on-screen for me to react.
 It would be great to see the developers offer an option to slow things down.